-Hello Reader Friends!
+Hello Reading Friends!
 The following two Christian fiction short stories by D.I.
-Telbat—inspired by characters and themes found in Dark Rule, Book Three in the COIL Series—remind us of the persecuted church in Somalia.
+Telbat—inspired by characters and themes found in Dark Rule, Book Three in The COIL Series—remind us of the persecuted church in Somalia.
 Thanks for joining us.

 Status Report on the Persecuted Church in Somalia -1